 Guided by a vision for sustainable and versatile building solutions, we have combined our expertise in timber-hybrid construction with an innovative spirit to refine the CREE system for large-volume building development.
-Working with CREE empowers you to create high-quality timber-hybrid buildings quickly and reliably, and with low risk.
+Working with CREE empowers you to create high-quality timber-hybrid office and residential buildings quickly and reliably, and with low risk.

 Our collaborative model enables contractors to skill up their existing local partners to meet the exacting construction standards of today and the future.
 Explore the features of the proven, repeatable, and constantly evolving CREE system, and discover the applications most relevant for you.
 Together we can achieve better results, tailored to the needs of each local market.

 This changes the usual procedure significantly, as many decisions must be taken much earlier than in the conventional planning process, starting with the selection of the CREE system and its components.
 However, the benefits quickly become clear: soon afterward, several simulations of all workflows are carried out in the digital twin, which facilitates optimized material and information flow and the elimination of resource wastage.

 This means that the project delivery process becomes considerably more effective and favors greater efficiency for the whole construction phase, partly through the off-site industrial prefabrication of building components and partly through their assembly on site.